dkaur1be24-sketch/Explainable-AI-For-Images/README.md

 * Comparing multiple Explainable AI (XAI) techniques
 * Evaluating explanation quality using quantitative metrics

-👉 Goal: Build a system that explains, evaluates, and visualizes model decisions in a clear and interpretable way.
+👉 **Goal:** Build a system that explains, evaluates, and visualizes model decisions in a clear and interpretable way.

 ---

-##  Methodology / Approach
+## ⚙️ Methodology / Approach

 ### 🔁 Overall Pipeline